-- What is the scientific innovation of the proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality?

-- Does the application specify scientific hypotheses or questions motivating the proposed work?
-How is the investigation of the specified hypothesis or hypotheses scientifically valuable? - Is the Data Management Plan suitable for the proposed research?
-To what extent does it support the validation of research results?
-To what extent will research products, including data, be made available and reusable to advance the field of research? - Does the Data Management Plan help to address the specific requirements of the topic description and result in dataset in a machine-readable format?
+- What is the scientific innovation of the proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research?
+To what extent does it support the verification and validation process?
+To what extent will research products, including data and software, be made available and reusable to advance the field of research?